|Logging in to Campus Express

 Microsoft Office is the recommended and supported productivity software suite of the University of Pennsylvania.
 It is strongly recommended that you use the most recent version of Office (Office 365, which includes applications for both Mac and Windows).
-The Microsoft Office software can be purchased in the Software section of the My New Computer area of Campus Express Online, at a price of $79.99 for a four year subscription.
+New this year, all students are able to download Microsoft Office 365 Pro Plus for Free.
+Check back for details on how to get your free download later this summer!

 Q: Which computer should I buy?

 A: Penn's Information Systems and Computing (ISC) staff have been advising students, faculty and staff with their computer purchases for more than two decades.
 Here is a summary of their advice: